 Step 5: Close the Loop

 This is one of the most crucial steps in using the NPS.
 Always respond to customer feedback, especially to detractors.
-This can help resolve specific issues and demonstrate that you value your customers
+This can help resolve specific issues and demonstrate that you value your customers.

-Also, promptly dealing with issues and resolving them will provide a second chance for the banks with the customers.
+Also, promptly dealing with issues and resolving them will provide a second chance for the banks with the unhappy customers.
 And in many cases, closing the feedback loop can help convert the detractors into promoters.

 → Know how to boost NPS in Automotive by closing the feedback loop!